MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ---
-author: sophiasysun
+author: amaranigbo
-description: Collaborate with a Dynamics 365 Remote Assist user via Microsoft Teams desktop application ms.author: sopsun ms.date: 03/15/2020 ms.service: crm-online ms.topic: article
+description: Collaborate with a Dynamics 365 Remote Assist user via Microsoft Teams desktop application ms.author: soanigbo ms.date: 04/05/2021 ms.service: crm-online ms.topic: article
-title: Collaborate with a Dynamics 365 Remote Assist user via Microsoft Teams desktop application ms.reviewer: krbjoran
+title: Collaborate with a Dynamics 365 Remote Assist user via Microsoft Teams desktop application ms.reviewer: v-bholmes
 ---

 # Collaborate with a Dynamics 365 Remote Assist user via Microsoft Teams desktop application

 When you use the Teams desktop application on a PC running Windows 10, you can collaborate with people using Dynamics 365 Remote Assist on HoloLens or HoloLens 2 (in this article, a "Dynamics 365 Remote Assist HoloLens user") or Dynamics 365 Remote Assist on a mobile device (in this article, a "Dynamics 365 Remote Assist mobile user").